Brick polytopes of spherical subword complexes and generalized associahedra: Root configurations

 \end{example}

 \begin{typeA}[Incident pseudolines] Keep the notations of the classical situation~\ref{rem:typeASortingNetworks}.
-For any~$k \in [\sizeQ]$, we have $\Root{I}{k} = e_t-e_b$, where $t$~and~$b$ are such that the $t$\ordinal{} and $b$\ordinal{} pseudolines of~$\Lambda_I$ arrive respectively on top and bottom of the $k$\ordinal{} commutator of~$\cN_{\sq{Q}}$.
+For any~$k \in [\sizeQ]$, we have $\Root{I}{k} = e_t-e_b$, where $t$~and~$b$ are such that the $t$\ordinal{} and $b$\ordinal{} pseudolines of~$\Lambda_I$ arrive respectively on top and bottom of the $k$\ordinal{} commutator of~$\cN_{\Q}$.
 For example, in the subword complex of Example~\ref{exm:recurrent1}, the root $\Root{\{2,3,9\}}{7} = e_3-e_1$ can be read in the $7$\ordinal{} commutator of \fref{fig:network} (right).

 In~\cite{PilaudSantos-brickPolytope}, the root configuration~$\Roots{I}$ is studied as the incidence configuration of the contact graph~$\Lambda_I\contact$ of the pseudoline arrangement~$\Lambda_I$.
 This oriented graph has one node for each pseudoline of~$\Lambda_I$ and one arc for each contact of~$\Lambda_I$, oriented from the pseudoline passing above to the pseudoline passing below.
-We avoid this notion here since it is not needed for the construction of this paper, and only provides a graphical description in type~$A$ which does not generalize to general finite types. \end{typeA}
+We avoid this notion here since it is not needed for the construction of this paper, and only provides a graphical description in type~$A$ which cannot be extended to general finite types. \end{typeA}